slatedocs/slate/source/includes/administration/_organizations.md

 ### Update organization
 `PUT /organizations/:id`

 Update an organization.
 It's parent organization cannot be changed.
-It can be assigned service connections
+It can be assigned service connections.

 ```shell
 # Update an organization